 It is called the Tier 5 Youth Mobility Scheme in the UK.
 For the sake of clarity, we will refer to it as a working holiday visa UK for the remainder of this blog.
 This visa is granted to individuals aged between 18 to 30 years.
 It allows them to live and work in the UK for a period of 2 years.
 This means that individuals are free to take up employment anywhere in the UK.
 The earliest you can apply for a visa is three months before you leave for the UK.

-In order to be eligible for a working holiday visa in the UK, you need to be between 18 to 30 years of age.
-Additionally, to qualify for a working holiday visa in the UK, you need to be a citizen from one of the following countries –
+In order to be eligible for the UK working holiday visa, you need to be between 18 to 30 years of age.
+Additionally, to qualify for a visa, you need to be a citizen from one of the following countries –

 - Hong Kong